keerthisaa/DiseaseDiagnosisPlatform/README.md

 - 🧠 Machine Learning–powered backend
 - 📊 Real-time predictions with result interpretation
 - 🖥️ Streamlit-based intuitive and responsive UI
-- 🛡️ No data is stored; ensures privacy
+- 🛡️ No data is stored; ensures user privacy
-- 📱 Accessible on desktop, tablet, and mobile
+- 📱 Accessible on desktop, tablet, and mobile devices

 ---

 ## 🧪 Supported Diseases

-Currently supports predictions for:
+This platform currently supports prediction for:

 - ✅ Diabetes
 - ✅ Heart Disease